retroelec/T-HMI-C64/README.md

 ### Load a program from SD card

-You first have to copy C64 games in prg format (only supported format!) to an SD card (game names must be in lower case letters, max.
-16 characters, no spaces in file names allowed, extension must be ".prg", e.g. dkong.prg).
+You first have to copy C64 games in prg or d64 format to an SD card (game names must be in lower case letters, max.
+16 characters, no spaces in file names allowed, extension must be ".prg" or .d64, e.g. dkong.prg).
 You have to insert the SD card before you power on the development board.

-As there is no C64 tape/disk drive emulation available, the file must be loaded into memory using an "external command".
+You can load a prg file into memory using an "external command".
 To do this, you first type in the name of the program (without extension ".prg"!) so it shows up on the C64 text screen (e.g. dkong).
 You then press the LOAD button on your Android phone (cursor must be on the same line and behind or in the middle of the game title).
 If the file is found the text "LOADED" appears on screen, otherwise the text "FILE NOT FOUND" appears.
 Afterwards, as usual, you can start the game by typing "RUN" followed by pressing the button RETURN.

+You can also load a prg file into memory using the C64 Load command:
+LOAD"DKONG",8,1
+This will load the file dkong.prg.

+Finally you can attach a ".d64" file using the ATTACH button on the DIV screen.
+You can then use LOAD"$",8 to load the directory and subsequently load a specific program.
+Note: The wildcard * to load the first program does not yet work.

 <img src="doc/loadprg.gif" alt="class diagram" width="800"/>